-Citizen Advisory Board: WSR

-Meeting Date (if applicable): N/A No known meetin gs currently scheduled for WSR-CAB

-Topic or Project Name (include Case No. if applica ble): WMPA18-0006 & WRZA-0006

-Weehee County Blanner Kelly Mullin

-Washoe County Planner Kelly Mullin

-Please check the appropriate box: · · · · · · · · · · · · · · · · · · · - 4 My comments were (or) were no ot discussed during the meeting.
-Identified issues and concerns: Water rights for 190 additional houses beyon d current plans 2.
-Added traffic on Pyramid Way / SR445 North · 3.
-Added traffic on unimproved sections of Win ' 4.
-Housing densities inconsistent with surround Palomino Valley ing areas or warm springs and ay object to the proposed changes 5.
-Majority of property owners in Palomino Valley object to the proposed changes.
-6. Lack of adequate fire protection services for the 190 additional houses.
-7. This will likely cause another zoning disaster Suggested alternatives and/or recommendations 1.
+Citizen Advisory Board: WSR Meeting Date (if applicable): N/A No known meeting Topic or Project Name (include Case No. if applica ble): WMPA18-0006 &amp; WRZA-0006 Washoe County Planner Kelly Mullin Please check the appropriate box: My comments 🔲 were (or) 🔲 were no ot discussed during the meeting.
+Identified issues and concerns: d aurrant plana 1.
+Water rights for 190 additional houses beyond 2.
+Added traffic on Pyramid Way / SR445 North of 3.
+Added traffic on unimproved sections of Win 4.
+Housing densities inconsistent with surround Palomino Valley 5.
+Majority of property owners in Palomino Valle 6.
+Lack of adequate fire protection services for t 7.
+This will likely cause another zoning disaster Suggested alternatives and/or recommendations 1.
 Deny any all zoning changes that allow for pa consistent with Palomino Valley / Warm Springs 2.
 Allow building only consistent with current G each 40+ acre property.
-Tot zonnig (maximam of z neadod on 3.
-See attached poll results and comments.
-Note: Allowing greater housing densities runs counter to the will of the overwhelming majority of property owners and current reside 4.
-A complete environmental impact study sho • Name Thomas Prentice Date: 10/8/20 18 (Rlease Print) 10 Signature: Nomes Holl This workshoot may be used as a tool to help you taka nataa during tha nublic taatimany and This worksheet may be used as a tool to help you discussion on this topic/project.
-Your comments duri record through the minutes and the CAB action men from other CAB members, will and shall not collective Due to Nevada Open Meeting Law consideratio fellow CAB members on items outside of the ag CAB meetings. onaizoa alocaccione noia at your rogalar • indicate and and indicate his they name If you would like this worksheet forwarded to your Co ommissioner, please include his/her name.
+3. See attached poll results and comments.
+Note: Allowing greater housing densities runs of majority of property owners and current reside 4.
+A complete environmental impact study sho Name Thomas Prentice Date: 10/8/20 18 Signature: Domas Paul This worksheet may be used as a tool to help you discussion on this topic/project.
+Your comments durin record through the minutes and the CAB action mer from other CAB members, will and shall not collectivel Due to Nevada Open Meeting Law consideration fellow CAB members on items outside of the ag CAB meetings. ng the meeting will become part of the public norandum.
+Your comments, and comments y constitute a position of the CAB as a whole. ns, please do not communicate with your If you would like this worksheet forwarded to your Co ommissioner, please include his/her name.
 Commissioner's Name: Jeanne Herman Use additional pages, if necessary.
-Please mail, fax or email completed worksheets to: Washoe County Manager's Office • Attention: CAB Program Coordinator Post Office Box 11130, Reno, NV 89520-0027 Fax: 775.328.2491
+Please mail, fax or email completed worksheets to: Washoe County Manager's Office Attention: CAB Program Coordinator Post Office Box 11130, Reno, NV 89520-0027 Fax: 775.328.2491